Yash16p/excel-interviewer-agent/README.md

 - Tweak question difficulty/phase progression in `app.py` (`get_dynamic_phase_lengths` and flow)
 - Adjust evaluation prompt and scoring defaults in `utils.py`
 - Edit skill areas, min/max questions, and fallbacks in `questions.py`
+- Tweak webcam behavior in `app.py` (toggle label, requirement, or storage policy)

+### 🔒 Privacy note

+- Webcam snapshots are kept in memory for the session, used to render thumbnails in the PDF, and are not persisted by the app.
+- If you distribute the generated PDF, it may contain small webcam thumbnails; share responsibly.

 ### 📜 License